Vinzent03/obsidian-advanced-uri/docs/docs/actions/writing.md

 :::note Example
 **Write** "Hello World" to "my-file.md":

 ```uri
 obsidian://advanced-uri?vault=<your-vault>&filepath=my-file&data=Hello%2520World
 ```

 **Overwrite** "This text is overwritten" to "my-file.md":

 ```uri
 obsidian://advanced-uri?vault=<your-vault>&filepath=my-file&data=This%2520text%2520is%2520overwritten&mode=overwrite
 ```

 **Append** "Hello World" to today's **daily note**:

 ```uri
 obsidian://advanced-uri?vault=<your-vault>&daily=true&data=Hello%2520World&mode=append
 ```

 **Append** content from the **clipboard** to today's **daily note**:

 ```uri
 obsidian://advanced-uri?vault=<your-vault>&daily=true&clipboard=true&mode=append
 ```

 :::

 :::info
-You may use the `heading` parameter to append and prepend data to a heading.
+You may use the `heading` or `line` parameter to append and prepend data to a heading or line.
 More information in [Navigation](navigation.md)